kyma-project/kyma/docs/helm-broker/03-04-create-addons-repo.md

   └── ...
 ```

-See the example of the Kyma `addons` repository [here](https://github.com/kyma-project/addons/tree/master/addons).
+See the [example](https://github.com/kyma-project/addons/tree/master/addons) of the Kyma `addons` repository.

 > **NOTE:** The amount of memory and storage size determine the maximum size of your addons repository.
 These limits are set in the
 [Helm Broker chart](https://kyma-project.io/docs/components/helm-broker/#configuration-helm-broker-chart).